 Dress for battle

 It’s going to be hot and you’re going to get wet, so best to wear something light, but not skimpy or see-through.
-Avoid wearing thin tank tops or short shorts (especially as a woman, you’ll risk getting unwanted attention), and keep your feet water-friendly with sandals or flip-flops/thongs.
+Remember that Thai culture is quite conservative and this is a holy holiday, so avoid wearing thin tank tops or short shorts (especially as a woman; you’ll risk getting unwanted attention), and keep your feet water-friendly with sandals or flip-flops/thongs.
 For the most comfort, wear a bathing suit rather than underwear under your outfit.
-Don’t forget sun protection (sunscreen, sunglasses, and a hat), water, and, most importantly, your water weapons!
-We’re talking water guns, buckets, and bowls — all of them are fair game on the streets of Chiang Mai.
-You can refill them at free water stations and vendors throughout the old town and moat area.
+Don’t forget sun protection (sunscreen, sunglasses and a hat), water, and, most importantly, your water weapons!
+We’re talking water guns, buckets and bowls — all of them are fair game on the streets of Chiang Mai.
+You can refill them at free water stations and vendors throughout the old town and moat area. (#localsknow tip: Keep your eyes and mouth closed if you’re getting sprayed with moat water…)

 Know the rules

 At first it might seem like a free-for-all, but there are a few rules to abide by.
-Don’t bring our your high-pressure water gun and no buckets of ice water (that’s just mean).
+Don’t bring out your high-pressure water gun.
+And while, yes, you’re guaranteed to get hit with a few quick blasts of ice water, don’t overdo it by pouring ice-cold buckets over people (that’s just mean).
 Don’t mix in talcum powder (yes, this is a thing — some people will add powder to their water supply so that it leaves a sticky paste).
-Authorities have banned the use of talcum powder in some areas, as it’s believed to cause sewer blockages and there have been reports of men spreading the paste as a way to grope women.
+Authorities have banned the use of talcum powder in some areas, since it’ll cause sewer blockages, and there have been reports of men spreading the paste as a way to grope women.
 It may be permitted where you end up, but if you’re unsure, just avoid it.
 As well, be aware that alcohol can only be consumed in restaurants after 5pm — no boozing it up on the streets during the day’s festivities.

 Remember it’s a holiday

 Since Songkran is a holiday, all the public offices — including banks — will be closed for several days.
 Because of this, sometimes ATMs will run out of cash.
-Be sure to get money out before everything shuts down, but don’t carry large amounts of cash around with you — there could be pickpockets in the crowd.
+Be sure to get money out before everything shuts down, but don’t carry large amounts of cash around with you — as with any crowded event in any city, watch out for pickpockets.

 Know where to go

-If you’re up for a party, Kaad Suan Kaew Road is the young, happening place to be, featuring parties, events, and concerts with famous local artists.
-This year, there’s even a foam party happening all day long at Nim-Man road Soi 9!
+If you’re up for a party, Huay Kaew Road along the north moat and towards Kaad Suan Kaew shopping mall is the young, happening place to be, featuring parties, events and concerts with famous local artists.

 Don’t forget the temples